orharazi/steps-test/README.md

 # steps-test
+Run "npm install" before start using to install all dependencies.

-run "npm start" in the main directory and start use in localhost:3000.
+Then, run "npm start" in the main directory and start use in localhost:3000.